1911 New Zealand census: Population and dwellings

 The principal natural divisions in New Zealand are the North, South, and Stewart Islands.
 The "Distribution of European populations" of the various provincial districts are as follows:

 The Maori population of the Dominion (not included above), according to the result of a separate census taken in April 1911, amounted to 49,844.
 Of these, 46,632 persons were found to be in the North Island, 2,681 persons in the South Island, 63 at Stewart Island, and 219 Maoris [sic] and Morioris [sic] at the Chatham Islands.
 There were 249 Maori wives of European husbands enumerated in the European census.

 The total population of the Dominion (including Maoris and residents of the Cook and other Pacific Islands) in April 1911, was: Persons, 1,070,910; males, 564,834; females, 506,076; of these, 2,630 were Chinese—2,542 males, 88 females.

 The population of the Cook and other Pacific Islands now included within the boundaries of the Dominion was 12,598 persons, of whom 180 were whites or half-castes living as whites.
 There were also 513 Natives of these islands absent on ships or at the guano islands.

 Māori census

 The census of the Māori population—that is, full-blooded Maoris, with all half-castes living as members of Native tribes—was taken under the supervision of the officers of the Native Department in April 1911.

 Notes: (excludes half-Māori counted in the separate European census) The pure-blood Moriori are practically extinct, and those now claiming to be Morioris are half-caste Moriori-Maoris.

 Besides the half-castes (living as Members of Maori Tribes) included in the above table, there were 2,877 half-castes (males, 1,475; females, 1,402) living with and enumerated as Europeans in the other census.

 Birthplace

 The figures show that of the total population of specified birthplace had New Zealand-born at 69.74% and 30.26% were born-overseas.

 Religious denominations

+Christians accounted for 95% of the population.
+Other religions accounted for 1.16%, people with no denomination were counted at 0.9% and people having no religion accounted 0.55%.
+People who did not state their religion accounted for 3.59% of the population.